Counting Lattice Points in Generalized Permutohedra From A to B: Counting Lattice Points from A to B

 spanned by the intervals in $\binom{I}{2}^*.$ This implies that $\Delta_I \subseteq \Diamond_I$ for all $I \in K$.
 In addition, let

 be the set of intervals from all of $\binom{I}{2}^*$ for $I \in K$.
 Thus, $\hat{\Pi}$ lies in the zonotope

-Since $P_T$ is $n$-dimensional, by Remark \ref{rem: at-most-n-left-vertices}, $\hat{H}$ is a tree and a bipartite graph with $n$ left and $n+1$ right vertices.
-Because $|\binom{I}{2}^*| = |I|-1$, it follows that Thus, one sees that $B$ contains translations of lattice points that form an integral basis for $\Z^n.$ Hence, the polytope $\Diamond$ is an integral translation of a fundamental parallelepiped in $\R^n$.
-Since $\Pi$ is an integral translation of $\hat{\Pi}$, it follows that $\Pi$ lies in an integral translation of a fundamental parallelepiped as claimed. \end{proof}
+Since $P_T$ is $n$-dimensional, by Remark \ref{rem: at-most-n-left-vertices}, $\hat{H}$ is a tree and a bipartite graph with $n+1$ right vertices.
+In addition, because $|\binom{I}{2}^*| = |I|-1$, it follows that Hence, the polytope $\Diamond_K$ is an integral translation of a fundamental parallelepiped in $\R^n$.
+Since $\hat{\Pi} \subseteq \Diamond_K$ and $\Pi$ is an integral translation of $\hat{\Pi}$, it follows that $\Pi$ lies in an integral translation of a fundamental parallelepiped as claimed. \end{proof}

 Let $S \in \ads$ be an admissible subset.
 We define $\nabla_S$ to be the simplex closely related to $\Delta_S$ by The next lemma characterizes the fine mixed cells that are zonotopes, i.e., those fine mixed cells whose corresponding bipartite graphs are trees having left vertices of degree at most two.